passdan/BioinformaticiansToolbox/LongRead_Sequencing.md

 ## Exercises

-Using the E. coli long-read data in `~/Share/Day3/longRead`:
+Using the E. coli long-read data in `~/Share/Day3/longRead` choose **either ONT or PB** to analyse.
+You can go back and run the other sample(s) after the session.

+For time, you may want to skip running the assembly in-session and use the pre-completed output from step 3 to save time.

-1. Run **NanoPlot** (or `seqkit stats`) on the raw long reads.
+1. [3 minutes] Run **NanoPlot** (or `seqkit stats`) on the long reads.
+Note: It does give some warnings about googe-chrome not being present but ignore it, and just download the output folder to look at on your own computer.
+Open the report first.
 What is the read N50 and median quality?
 Is this HiFi-grade or noisier data?
-2. Filter the reads with **Filtlong** (`--min_length 1000 --keep_percent 90`) and compare the stats before and after.
+2. [3 minutes] Filter the reads with **Filtlong** (`--min_length 1000 --keep_percent 90`) and compare the stats before and after.
-3. Assemble the reads with **Flye**, choosing the flag that matches the data type.
+3. [15 minutes] Assemble the reads with **Flye**, choosing the flag that matches the data type.
 How many contigs do you get?
-4. [If ONT] Polish the Flye assembly with **Medaka** and note whether the model was auto-selected.
+4. [7 minutes] [If ONT] Polish the Flye assembly with **Medaka** and note whether the model was auto-selected.
-5. Map the reads back to your assembly with **minimap2 + samtools**, and run `samtools flagstat`.
+5. [Extension] Map the reads back to your assembly with **minimap2 + samtools**, and run `samtools flagstat`.
 What fraction of reads mapped?
-6. Evaluate the assembly with **QUAST** and **BUSCO** (`bacteria_odb12`).
-Compare against the short-read-only assembly from the assembly session — what improved?
+6. [3 minutes each] Evaluate the assembly with **QUAST** and **BUSCO** (`bacteria_odb12`).
+Compare against the short-read-only or hybrid assemblies provided — what improved?

 <details>
   <summary>Extension</summary>

 7. Assemble the same data with a second tool (**hifiasm** for HiFi, or a second Flye mode) and use QUAST to compare contiguity and BUSCO to compare completeness.
 Which assembly would you take forward, and why?
-8. Load the assembly graph (`assembly_graph.gfa` or the hifiasm `.gfa`) into **Bandage** and look at its structure — is it a clean circle, or tangled by repeats?
+8. Load the assembly graph (`assembly_graph.gfa` or the hifiasm `.gfa`) into **Bandage** [(**download here to your local computer**)](https://rrwick.github.io/Bandage/) and look at its structure — is it a clean circle, or tangled by repeats?
 </details>

 ## Container quick reference
-All tools above run from maintained containers, so nothing needs installing:
+All tools above run from containers on dockerhub:
 ```
 staphb/nanoplot:1.42.6
 staphb/seqkit:latest